c-hoffmann/meatools/README.md

 # MEA Tools
-Tools to assist in the usage of MEA (motion energy analysis).
+Tools and documents to assist in the usage of MEA (motion energy analysis).

 Implementations by
 * [Ramseyer](https://osf.io/gkzs3/)